Fathijem/FUTURE_CS_01/README.md

 ## 📌 Internship Project – Future Interns
 This project was completed as part of my internship program with **Future Interns**, focusing on **Web Application Penetration Testing**.
-The testing was performed on **bWAPP**, a deliberately insecure web application, to identify and exploit vulnerabilities in alignment with the **OWASP Top 10**.
+The testing was performed on **bWAPP**, a vulnerable web application, to identify and exploit vulnerabilities in alignment with the **OWASP Top 10**.

 ---

 ## 🎯 Objective
+-  Conduct Vulnerability scan
+-  Create Security Report
 - Gain practical experience in identifying, exploiting, and mitigating web application vulnerabilities.
 - Apply penetration testing methodologies in a **safe, controlled lab environment**.
 - Demonstrate the use of professional security testing tools.

 ---